 In the measurement control information, it is indicated to the UE that event-triggered reporting with Event A3 is used.
 The test consists of two successive time periods, with time duration of T1, and T2 respectively.
 During time duration T1, the UE shall not have any timing information of NR cell 2.

-UE needs to be provided at least once every 500 ms with new Timing Advance Command MAC control element to restart the Time alignment timer to keep UE uplink time alignment.
-Furthermore, UE is allocated with PUSCH resource at every DRX cycle.
+UE is allocated with PUSCH resource at every DRX cycle.

+NOTE: TAT= infinite based on the DRX configuration used in test.

 Table A.6.6.11.1.1-1: SA event triggered reporting tests for FR1-FR1